United Kingdom during the Turkish War of Independence: "The Caliph is Captured" narrative

 American journalist Clarence K. Streit, who came to Ankara during the War of Independence and interviewed Mustafa Kemal Pasha, says that he did not see any effort to incite religious bigotry in Ankara's propaganda.
 Streit said that the only issue in which religious sentiment was invoked was to remind the villagers that "the Caliph is a prisoner in British hands and must be rescued as soon as possible".

 "The Real Enemy of Our Struggle is the British" narrative

 One of the important topics of the Ankara government's propaganda was to instill the idea of 'England as the Real Enemy' into society.
-This was an easy task, because, there was already anti-British sentiment because of the First World War.
+This was made easier because there was already anti-British sentiment because of the First World War.
 Since the day of the arrival of the Allied Navy to Constantinople, this reaction gradually increased.
 Sunata explains one of the reasons for this in his memoirs by saying that among the victorious states that occupied Istanbul, the British showed the most "hostility" towards the Turks.